 Does this apply to CFAP funded boxes or Produce Plus Program boxes?

 No, those are already fully funded.
-However, if the Produce Plus Program in 2020 does not require local food, you can apply for our Local Food Incentive program to cover any cost difference (up to 25%) between food from the prevailing non-local system and food from local producers.
 You can apply for the MAFRAC Local Food Grant to fund additional boxes of local food to distribute for free or pay as you go.

 When do I apply?

 MAFRAC has a weekly rolling deadline; apply by Monday of each week.
 Your application will be reviewed and you will be notified within 7 days.